St Charles College welcomes students of all religious backgrounds who wish to pursue their studies in an explicitly Christian context.

 The entry requirements for the different programme levels are made clear in the Courses section on the website.
-The entry criteria for individual courses can be viewed on the individual course pages in that section.
+The entry criteria for each course can be viewed on the individual course pages in that section.
 These entry requirements are the same for all applicants.

-The College has an inclusive admissions policy and all applicants who successfully complete the application process, irrespective of academic ability or prior achievement, can expect to receive an offer.
+The College has an inclusive Admissions Policy and all applicants who successfully complete the application process, irrespective of academic ability or prior achievement, can expect to obtain an offer, provided the College receives a satisfactory reference from their previous school or college.
 The College, similarly, has an inclusive curriculum offer which is designed to cater for the needs of all students at its partner schools and beyond.

 Order of Priority for Admissions: